LaurentVe/Dog-Identification-App-using-CNN/README.md

 This project is part of Udacity's Nanodegree "Deep Learning".

 ## Dependencies
-The notebook uses VGG16 pre-trained model whcih is downloaded from PyTorch library.
+The notebook uses VGG16 pre-trained model which is downloaded from PyTorch library.
 It also uses a haarcascade classifier for human face detection.
 The classifier is provided in the haarcascades folder.

 The training requires two datasets, one for dogs and one form human faces.
 Datasets can be downloaded in the notebook from these paths:
 - dogs: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip
 - humans: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip